SreeDev-4522/KMC_COV_ResUnet-/README.md

 # KMC_COV_ResUnet

-This was done as a part of the Internship Project
+This was done as a part of the Internship Project under Prof. Deepu V. and Prof. Sumam D.
-The Project is still ongoing and we plan to implement it on a 3D scale.
+The datasets were provided by Kasturbha Medical College of Manipal.